ZinggJM/GxEPD/README.md

 - src directory structure makes GxEPD a more usual Arduino Library
 #### Version 2.3.17
 - removed GxGDEW0213I5F for 2.13" b/w 104x212 flexible display
-- did not work, different unknown controller
+- did not work, as started from 3-c source, controller is IL0373
 #### Version 2.3.16
 - added GxGDEW0213I5F for 2.13" b/w 104x212 flexible display
 - NOT tested on GxGDEW0213I5F, I don't have this display